salihmarangoz/system_tray_extensions/README.md

 ## Running

 You can start the app via launcher.
 Also, the app will start on boot by default.

-If you want to start via terminal then run this command:
+If you want to start via terminal (maybe for debugging) then run this command:

 ```bash
 $ bash start.sh